XanaduAI/strawberryfields/README.rst

 We welcome contributions - simply fork the Strawberry Fields repository, and then make a `pull request <https://help.github.com/articles/about-pull-requests/>`_ containing your contribution.

-For more details on contributing to Strawberry Fields, see `Contributing to Strawberry Fields <https://github.com/XanaduAI/strawberryfields/blob/master/.github/CONTRIBUTING.md>`_.
+See `Contributing to Strawberry Fields <https://github.com/XanaduAI/strawberryfields/blob/master/.github/CONTRIBUTING.md>`_ for more details on contributing to Strawberry Fields.

 Support